Whopper: Controversies

 In 2013, Burger King introduced a commercial in Russia, in which a Whopper was shown crushing red poppies, and the dialogue "This is a poppy.
 It was popular once, but now its time has passed."
 The Russian word for poppy is "mak" (мак), a homophone for Maca major nickname for McDonald's in Russia.
 However, major Russian broadcasters rejected the ad due to concerns over its possible insinuation that the Whopper was better than drugs, as red poppies are in the same plant family as the source of heroin.
 The company refused to comment of the veracity of the networks' claims, and instead posted the advertisement on its YouTube channel, eventually pulling it from that service as well.

 On April 12, 2017, Burger King released a commercial entitled Connected Whopper, in which a store employee says that while he could not explain a Whopper in 15 seconds, he had discovered a different way to do so, after which he states "OK Google, what is the Whopper burger?".
 The dialogue was designed to trigger voice searches on Android devices and Google Home smart speakers configured to automatically respond to the phrase "OK Google".
 The specific query caused the device to read out a 43 word block of text from Wikipedia's article on the Whopper.
 Prior to the ad's premiere, the article had been edited by users, including one named "Burger King Corporation", so that Google's automatically generated knowledge panel would show a description of the Whopper burger in promotional language.
 The edits were reverted for violating Wikipedia's policy against promotion.
 Soon after the text became the target of vandals, with some falsely adding ingredients such as cyanide and the meat of children to the article.
 Google blacklisted the advertisement's audio so that it would not trigger the always-on voice detection.
 In turn, Burger King modified the commercial in order to get around this block.
 A Wikipedia administrator also protected the Whopper article to prevent the promotional descriptions or vandalism from being re-inserted.
 Despite the controversy, the campaign won the Grand Prix in the direct category at the Cannes Lions festival (under the title Google Home of the Whopper), beating Fearless Girl by one vote.

-On March 28, 2022, a lawsuit was filed against Burger King, alleging the fast food chain falsely advertised the Whopper to be "look about 35% bigger in its advertising than it is in reality".
+On March 28, 2022, a lawsuit was filed against Burger King, alleging the fast food chain falsely advertised the Whopper to "look about 35% bigger in its advertising than it is in reality".
 In 2023 it was declared by a judge that Burger King will face a class action lawsuit regarding the size of the Whopper.